Training and Consultation

 While the Bringing Baby Into the Room Webinar is not a prerequisite to attending this group, participants may find that attending the webinar or having some previous experience with reflective practice and reflective supervision may be helpful.

-Pulling from both Constructivist and Reflective approaches to supervision, Emily Horowitz, Clinical Director, offers in person and virtual individual supervision and consultation to clinicians looking to refine their skills as Perinatal Mental Health specialists.
+Pulling from both Constructivist and Reflective approaches to supervision, Emily Horowitz, Clinical Director, and Kate Kripke, PWCB founder and director, offer in person and virtual individual supervision and consultation to clinicians looking to refine their skills as Perinatal Mental Health specialists.

 The Constructivist and Reflective models of supervision help facilitate meaningful clinical awareness for the supervisee, promote self-reflective capacity, and support clinicians to develop their unique professional identities while keeping in mind the unique factors that require attention and care in perinatal populations.